-(d) The goalkeeper shall be allowed the use of approved lacrosse leg guards, but at no time shall be allowed the use of felt or other material beyond the edge of the shin protector.

-- (e) The goalkeeper shall be allowed the use of approved chest, shoulder, arm pads, leg guards and pants.
+- (d) The goalkeeper shall be allowed the use of approved lacrosse leg guards, but at no time shall be allowed the use of felt or other material beyond the edge of the shin protector. - (e) The goalkeeper shall be allowed the use of approved chest, shoulder, arm pads, leg guards and pants.
 All this equipment must conform to the shape of the body and must not include anything which would give the goalkeeper undue assistance in keeping goal. - (f) The goalkeeper shall not be allowed the use of abdominal aprons or a sweater extending down the front of the thighs on the outside of the pants, below the crotch area.
 This prohibits the use of any type of material added to the team sweater. - (g) The goalkeeper shall be allowed the use of approved safety toed shoes. - (h) All protective equipment except gloves, headwear, shoes or leg guards, must be worn entirely under the goalkeeper's uniform. - (i) Examination of a goalkeeper's equipment shall be performed during the first stoppage in play after a request by the Captain/Alternate Captain.
-A minor penalty and a game misconduct shall be assessed to a goalkeeper using illegal equipment.
-A goalkeeper penalty shall be served by a player who was on the floor at the time of the infraction.
+A major penalty shall be assessed to a goalkeeper using illegal equipment.
+The goalkeeper is required to fix the issue prior to returning to play on the first infraction.
+A second infraction in the same game to the same goalkeeper will result in a second major penalty, which will result in a game misconduct.
 A bench minor penalty shall be assessed to a team requesting the examination, provided that the equipment is legal.
 Bench minor penalties require the removal of any player on the offending team (other than the designated goalkeepers) without substitute for two minutes, unless terminated early by a goal.
+(Modified 2015)